 Both Provide Tax-free Distributions in Retirement

-The biggest distinguishing factor about a Roth plan, the one that makes it so attractive for so many people, is it offers the opportunity to create a tax-free income source in retirement.
+The biggest distinguishing factor about these two Roth plans is the fact they create the opportunity to build up a tax-free income source in retirement.
 This benefit is available whether you have a Roth IRA or a Roth 401(k) plan.

-In order to qualify for tax-free income in retirement, distributions cannot be taken before you reach age 59 ½.
+In order to qualify for tax-free income in retirement, distributions that include earnings cannot be taken before you reach age 59 ½.
 In addition, you must be participating in a Roth plan for a minimum of five years at the time distributions are taken.
-But as long as you meet those two criteria, the distributions you receive from the plan will be tax-free.
+But, as long as you meet those two criteria, the distributions you receive from the plan will be tax-free.

 Neither offers Tax-deductible Contributions